Harnkal/Getting-and-Cleaning-Data_Assign/README.md

 Selecting data
 --------------

-As the assignment requested the code should extract only the measurements for the mean and the standard deviation for each measurement.
+As the assignment requested, the code should extract only the measurements for the mean and the standard deviation for each measurement.
 The strategy used to accomplish this was searching for the terms ```"mean()"``` and ```"std()"``` in the features dataset which contains the names of all the variables, and using it to select the variables returned by the search.
 The order of the columns were also changed for better visualization.
 ```R
 interestVars <- grepl("mean\\()|std\\()", features$V2)
 selectedData <- select(totalData, 563, 562, which(interestVars))
 ```

 I did not include the meanFreq() variables as, in my understanding of the dataset, this variable does not show the mean of the refered measurement, it rather shows the mean frequency of aquisition which was not requested in the assignment.
-I understand that some people may disagree on that understanding and in this case to include meanFreq, substitute "mean\\()" by "mean.*\\()" (this may generate some NAs in the final step of the Tidying dataset item, so you may want also to remove the section were it separates the means and the standard deviations into 2 variables).
+I understand that some people may disagree on that understanding and in this case to include meanFreq, substitute "mean\\()" by "mean.*\\()" (this may generate some NAs in the final step of the Tidying dataset item, so you may want also to remove the section were it spreads the means and the standard deviations into 2 variables).

 Naming activity labels
 ----------------------